sjtrimble/angular/aio/content/tutorial/getting-started.md

 { path: '', component: HomePageComponent }
 ```

-* Catchall routes for displaying a 404 for non-existant pages.
+* Catchall routes for displaying a 404 for non-existent pages.

 ```ts
 { path: '**', component: PageNotFoundComponent }